$258 per Child

 At six of Heart to Heart-sponsored pediatric cardiac centers abroad more than 2,000 children receive life-saving cardiac procedures each year.

 See our medical volunteers in action and hear a local doctor speak about why Heart to Heart's unique education-based approach and teaching are so important.

 Although Heart to Heart’s annual surgical-educational missions to each sponsored site are the highlight of each team’s programmatic year, much work is done year-round to support and evolve each team-in-training.
-While our Russian colleagues are putting new skills we teach into practice in between our visits, members of our medical advisory council are reviewing surgical outcomes to determine our next “educational” steps.
-The internet makes it possible for our medical volunteers to continue providing strategic guidance and mentoring of Russian team department heads year-round as they implement Heart to Heart’s recommendations to reach the next level of complexity.
+While our colleagues abroad are putting new skills we teach into practice in between our visits, members of our medical advisory council are reviewing surgical outcomes to determine our next “educational” steps.
+The internet makes it possible for our medical volunteers to continue providing strategic guidance and mentoring of team department heads year-round as they implement Heart to Heart’s recommendations to reach the next level of complexity.
 Our program model components are:

 In 2012, with funding from the World of Children Award, Heart to Heart established the Nilas Young World of Children Traveling Fellowship.
 This annual fellowship will enable Heart to Heart – in perpetuity – to bring aspiring pediatric cardiac specialists to the U.S. for training and education at leading children’s heart centers.

 Heart to Heart pioneered our education-based program model over 30 years ago, to teach and train emerging teams of pediatric cardiac specialists.
 Heart to Heart guides each team we train to develop a self-sustaining children’s heart center within 5-7 years.
 Our teaching methodology utilizes every case as a valuable team-wide teaching opportunity as we exercise the privilege to save a child’s life.